coderguy1777/SvarogGameEngine/README.md

 # Svarog Engine
 ## An open source C++ path tracing game engine, made with GLFW and OpenGL.

-## (Note: the below build process is outdated, and will be updated very soon in accordance with new configure scripts.)
-# How to build Svarog Engine
 ## Step 1: clone the repository to your machine.
 To clone the repository, do: `git clone https://github.com/coderguy1777/SvarogGameEngine to get the engine source` code.
 It's also a good idea to make a directory on your machine to clone it into for the sake of being orgainzed.